JuraZakarija/q-assignment/README.md

 ## Setup
-clone repo in desired folder
+clone repo in desired folder \
 create file .env in base directory and copy content from .env.tpl \
-change SECRET_KEY if you want to
+change SECRET_KEY

 ## With Docker - primary way
 create file .env in base directory and copy content from .env.tpl \